Innovia Metro: Control and signalling

 The ICTS was the original platform for the SelTrac automated control system by Standard Elektrik Lorenz.
 This system has changed hands several times since then and is currently owned by Thales.
 SelTrac is a completely automated system, with centralized control.
 The system originally used a current loop in the track bed to signal to and from the vehicles, but this has been replaced in more modern versions with a variety of radio systems.

 In the original system, the current loop also provided positioning by crossing the lines every metre, with an onboard sensor counting the number of times the polarity changed.
 Additional fine-tuning was available via a wheel rotation counter, which was used for positioning in stations.

 The Toronto Transit Commission union, ATU Local 113, rejected automated control as they felt this was the start of a switch to automating the entire fleet, thereby cutting some of the highest paid jobs in the TTC.
 This led to the Scarborough Rapid Transit vehicles being modified at a high cost to include operator cabins and conventional controls.
 No other Innovia Metro system uses manual control.

 The Innovia Metro 300 systems are marketed to use Bombardier's own CITYFLO 650 automation system, but can also use other automation systems, such as SelTrac.

 Linear motor

-The original versions of Innovia Metro were based on a linear induction motor (LIM) using vehicle-mounted windings and a track-mounted stator consisting of a thin aluminum plate mounted flat between the rails.
+The original versions of Innovia Metro were based on a linear induction motor (LIM) using vehicle-mounted windings and a track-mounted stator consisting of a thick steel plate with a thin aluminum plate cover mounted flat between the rails.
+The steel plate is laminated near stations to increase efficiency during acceleration and braking.
 The small size and flat shape of the motor, and its lack of a transmission connected to the bogies, allows the ART to be much closer to the ground than a traditional subway car.
-The motor is used for all control with the exception of emergency braking using conventional shoes onto the wheel rim.
+The motor is used for all control with the exception of final stopping and positioning using disc brakes and emergency braking using a track brake.

 The new Innovia Metro still offers linear motor propulsion as the advantageous option but an electric rotary propulsion version is also an option.
 The first rotary-powered Innovia Metro 300 system is being implemented in Riyadh, Saudi Arabia.